ENCCS/openmp-gpu/content/introduction.rst

 - *task*: allows to create units of work dynamically for parallelizing irregular algorithms such as recursive algorithms.
 - *workshare*: divides the execution of the enclosed structured block into separate units of work.
 Each unit of work is executied by one thread.
 (Fortran only)

+Example of a trivially parallelizable problem using the *loop* workshare construct:

    .. tabs::